A quick intro

 - the storage power, which amounts to a couple % of the installed capacity for nuclear, jumps to several ten % of the installed capacity with a combination of solar and wind, which means a massive difference anyway compared to a controllable mode.

-A mix of wind and solar will definitely allows for optimization, but it is unlikely that it could be enough to compensate for the huge increase (by a factor 10) of the investments that is necessary when going from a massively nuclear” to a “massively RE” system (and remember that the exercise here is to compare two “decarbonized” systems!).
+A mix of wind and solar will definitely allow for optimization, but it is unlikely that it could be enough to compensate for the huge increase (by a factor 10) of the investments that is necessary when going from a massively nuclear” to a “massively RE” system (and remember that the exercise here is to compare two “decarbonized” systems!).

 It’s not so good (a first time)

 At this point, some advocates of a fully wind and/or solar system might say that a huge increase in investments is not an issue.
-Since the economy is growing, there is more and more money available each year, and besides a keynesian model will show that the more we invest, the strongest growth rate we will get.
+Since the economy is growing, there is more and more money available each year, and besides a Keynesian model will show that the more we invest, the strongest growth rate we will get.
 So?

 Well, it happens that whatever the theory says, what we can witness for France is that the growth rate has kept falling for the last decades.